ibm-cloud-docs/account/transfer.md

 You can transfer your {{site.data.keyword.cloud}} account to a different owner by creating a support case with information about the new owner.
 You can transfer only Pay-As-You-Go or Subscription accounts.
 {: shortdesc}

+Every {{site.data.keyword.cloud_notm}} account must have a valid account owner.
+Accounts without a valid account owner are subject to suspension and possible termination.
+{: note}

 ## Transferring an account that you own
 {: #transfer-own}